 Learning all the days of the week in Spanish seems like a simple thing to do.
 Surprisingly, this is not as easy as it looks.
-Today I want to give you some tips on how to never forget the days of the week in Spanish.
+Today I want to give you some tips on how to never forget the Spanish names of the days of the week.

 I remember one of my students used to confuse the day “viernes” (Friday) with the word “viento” (wind.)
 One day she said to me “¡Qué bueno que es viento!,” but she meant “¡Qué bueno que es viernes!”
 Huge difference.

 When learning a new language, one of the first things that people tend to learn are the days of the week.
 In Spanish, the days of the week are easy to learn, but not so easy to remember.
 Therefore, it can be helpful to have a guide to refer to.

 In this blog post, we will cover all the days of the week in Spanish, how to say them and how to never forget them.

 What Are the Days of the Week in Spanish?